| Table of Contents | Structure Tool | Williams Home |

 I wrote this document, starting around 1992, because treatments of molecular interactions in textbooks and on the web are incomplete or incorrect or incoherent.
 I continuously extend and improve the document, which was originally intended for my own students only.
 This document is used nearly every year in my graduate level macromolecular structure class and/or my undergraduate biochemistry class.

-In around 2013 did I begin to understand that this document is used by students all over the world.
+In around 2013 I began to understand that this document is used by students all over the world.
 This page was downloaded around 82,000 times from 9/2013 through 8/2014.
 If you see have suggestions for improvements, are confused by something, or see an error, please contact me.

 The developement of this document has been supported by the NASA Astrobiology Institute, the National Science Foundation, and the School of Chemistry and Biochemistry at Georgia Tech, all of whom have supported my research laboratory and my public outreach efforts.
 Sincerely, Loren Williams, Professor, Georgia Tech.